Listen, I know the title is dull as all hell, but sometimes I must pretend I’m an adult. Well, enough of that.

 To control a system, you affect it from the outside with an applied force.

 For example, a ship can be steered toward an island or location by adjusting the rudder.
 A car can be steered on ice by turning harder than usual against the slippery road.
-A woman can be steered away from me by me opening my mouth.

 In most endeavors, we are reliant on some sort of control system to alleviate human errors, because humans are basically glorified monkeys walking around in fancy suits.
 We hang up pictures of Albert Einstein and like to think that we are something special, but alas, we are not.
 We are ignorant, dumb animals.
 And the people that pose on the platforms of politics are ignorant, dumb animals.
 I’m an ignorant, dumb animal.
 You are not, just saying!
 You’re cool and smart.
 But, the people that control our money are ignorant, dumb animals.
 So, ignorant, dumb animals are pushing an economic model that they don’t really understand, and that’s probably a bad thing.
 At least when that model is growing!